Next Left Notes: Criticism

-Some writers outside the new SDS have criticized Good and NLN as "militant", "sectarian" and too close to former members of the Weather Underground.
+Some writers outside the new SDS criticized Good and NLN as "militant", "sectarian" and too close to former members of the Weather Underground.

 Format

-NLN has published as both a web based news site and, since March 2008, as a print publication.
-Its content, along with an increasing amount of video and photographic work, is largely released under the GNU General Public License.
+NLN content was initially only available on the web.
+In March 2008, a free print edition was introduced that could be downloaded in PDF format.
+All NLN articles and photographs were released (except where noted) under the GNU General Public License.